CMUSchwartzLab/mutation-subsampling/README.md

 ### Outputs
 - output_prefix_tree.dot: dot format tree with mutations as edge labels
-- output_prefix_matrix.dot: mutation matrix of size (2n-1) * m, where n is number of leaves and m is number of mutations.
+- output_prefix_matrix.dot: mutation matrix of size `(2n-1) * m`, where n is number of leaves and m is number of mutations.

 ### Instructions for Running